-This manual presents legal and administrative practices of various categories of professionals (asylum officers, police officers, lawyers, prosecutors, prosecutors and judges), who are working with refugee and migrant populations – survivors of gender violence.
+This manual presents the legal and administrative practices of various categories of professionals (asylum officers, police officers, lawyers, prosecutors, prosecutors and judges), who are working with refugee and migrant populations – survivors of gender violence.

-The identified practices are divided into two categories: 1) those that directly violate the respective national and European legal framework; 2) those that are considered good practices because they manage to fulfill the rationale and purpose of the legislation more effectively.
+The identified practices are divided into two categories: 1) those that directly violate the respective national and European legal framework; 2) those that are considered good practices because they manage to fulfil the rationale and purpose of the legislation more effectively.

 In addition to identifying and reviewing these practices, the aim of this study is also to contribute to the public debate on gender violence and the improvement of the protection of victims, particularly those belonging to more vulnerable populations, such as refugee and immigrant women.